Absolventa/emarsys-rb/README.md

 Must-known facts about the Emarsys API:

-* all data_fields must be specified with the internal Emarsys-ID.
-E.g. "first_name"
-defaults to "1", last_name defaults to "2" etc.
+* Emarsys uses internal IDs as field identifiers.
+E.g. 'email' is mapped to the value 3.
+This Gem tries to work around this by letting you specify a field mapping constant.
-* certain methods require the specification of a key-field.
-It defaults to the Emarsys default ("3" - internally it is called email)
+* certain methods require the specification of a key-field, e.g. the email (internally a 3 again).
-* It is due to the Emarsys API, they usally do not provide a way to access single resources
+Keep that in mind while wokring with the API.
-* return values differ from method to method.
-Thus, a Hash or Array of Hashes was choosen as the global return object.
-It is simply a parsed JSON response.
+* Return values differ from method to method, due to the way the Emarsys API is implemented.
+Thus, a Hash as a return value or an Array of Hashes was choosen as the global return object.
+Basically it is a parsed JSON response.
 * Please refer to the Emarsys API documentation for detailed information on Parameters or Return Values.
+They can be quite confusing.
+* Keep in mind that no contact can be deleted via the API.

 ## Configuration and Setup
 ### Authentication

+Authenticate with the api credentials provided by your Emarsys account manager.

     Emarsys.configure do |c|
       c.api_username = 'my_username'